camestres/Demo_repo/credit-score-prediction/README.md

 Project description
 --------------------

 The aim of this poject is to predict whether a bank should lend loan to a client or not.
-The bank takes these decisions based on the historical record.
+The model developed based on historical banking record.

-In the credit scoring classification problem,
+In this credit scoring classification problem,

 * if the model returns 0, this means, the client is very likely to payback the loan and the bank will approve the loan.
 * if the model returns 1, then the client is considered as a defaulter and the bank may not approval the loan.